-Obesity and diabetes Infectious disease
+- Obesity and diabetes

+- Infant mortality

+- Cancer

+- Respiratory disease

+- Infectious disease

-Infant mortality Injury and trauma
+- Injury and trauma

-Cancer Neuro-development and disability
+- Neuro-development and disability

-Respiratory disease Psychiatric and behavioural disorders.
+- Psychiatric and behavioural disorders.

 These eight priority areas reflect national research priorities based on children's mortality data and the burden of disease.
 The Foundation requires that all research grant applications be aligned to at least one of these eight key priority areas.